-Applications must be completed and submitted by 3pm Thursday 25 February 2021.
+Applications must be completed and submitted by 3pm Thursday 24 February 2022.

-Note: before the final submission of your application, the application must be approved by the supervisor on the online system.
-It is important that the student allows sufficient time for this process to be completed before the closing date as the system will automatically shut down at 3pm on the 25 February 2021.
+Note: before the final submission of your application, the supervisor must approve the application on the online system.
+It is important that the student allows sufficient time for this process to be completed before the closing date as the system will automatically shut down at 3pm on the 24 February 2022.